Skip to content

 Avoid food with an improper calcium/phosporus balance

-Besides poor calcium:phosphorus ratio grub, another big no-no is dairy.
-Hedgehogs are lactose intolerant.
-Milk and cheese will give them bad diarrhoea and can lead to serious illness as well.
+Dairy’s another big no-no, because hedgehogs are lactose intolerant.
+Milk and cheese will give them bad diarrhoea and can lead to serious illness too.

-As for sweet treats like raisins, sultanas, currants, dried berries and the like: go easy, or better still, leave it out completely.
-Hedgehogs will take any chance they get to daily gnarf down food with high sugar content, giving them serious tooth decay and further digestion issues.
+As for sweet treats like raisins, sultanas, currants, dried berries and the like: go easy.
+Better still, leave them out completely.
+Hedgehogs will take any chance they get to gnarf down food with high sugar content, giving them serious tooth decay and further digestion issues.

-Let’s table it up.
-So you can quickly check what not to put on a hedgehog’s dining table.
-Foods that you should not give to hedgehogs:
+Here’s a handy table so you can quickly check what not to include on a hedgehog’s menu:

 BAD food for hedgehogs